Reporting Service

 Default: csv

-(Optional) Defines a JSON file that contains additional, customized parameters (for example, date and time formats and new filter values).
+(Optional) Defines a JSON file that contains additional customized parameters, such as date and time formats and new filter values.

-For more information about the configuration file and the settings that you can include within it, see Reporting Configuration.
+For more information about the configuration file and settings that you can include in it, see Reporting Configuration.

-The following example shows a typical CLI command and response:
+The following example shows the reporting report command and response:

 Copy